 Apologies for cross posting.

-Please consider submitting your abstracts to the session 'Sub-Antarctic Islands – sentinels of change' for the upcoming first SouthCOP, to be held 4-14 December in Queenstown, New Zealand.
-Information on the conference is available at https://southcop19.com/ and a list of sessions and link to submission of abstracts is available at https://southcop19.com/call-for-abstracts.
+There are a few days left to submit your abstracts to the session 'Sub-Antarctic Islands – sentinels of change' for the upcoming first <a href="ttps://southcop19.com/">SouthCOP, to be held 4-14 December in Queenstown, New Zealand.
 The session description appears below.
 Abstract submission closes 7 April.